Taxes for Expats: How to Reduce Tax Liability Working Overseas

 Penalties for non-compliance with these reporting requirements can start with $10,000 per delinquent form, with increased penalties for willful non-compliance.
 The IRS has programs available so you can file prior-year delinquent tax returns while reducing some of the applicable penalties.

 To take full advantage of the tax provisions that exist to minimize double taxation, act now: Review your filing requirements, compliance dates, housing costs per city and income and expenses incurred in foreign locations.
-And be sure to consult with an expert before you hop on the plane.
+An international tax consultant can help you navigate how to reduce tax liability by taking advantage of foreign earned income exclusions.